udos86/ng-dynamic-forms/README.md

 </form>
  ```

-## Autocompletion
+## Autocomplete

 Adding automatic completion can be key factor to good user experience (especially on mobile devices) and should always
 be considered when designing forms.
 That's why ng2 Dynamic Forms keeps you covered here, as well!

-Following HTML5 [standard behavior](http://www.w3schools.com/tags/att_form_autocomplete.asp), the `autocomplete` attribute is always set to `on` for any `DynamicTextInputControl` by default.
+Following HTML5 [standard behavior](http://www.w3schools.com/tags/att_form_autocomplete.asp), the `autocomplete` attribute is always bound to `on` for any `DynamicFormTextInputControl` form element by default.
-Nevertheless you can completely disable this feature by simply switching the corresponding property `off`:
+Nevertheless you can completely disable this feature by explicitly setting the corresponding model property to `off`:
 ```ts
 import {AUTOCOMPLETE_OFF} from "@ng2-dynamic-forms/core";